 Which Summer Job Will You Try?

-Whether you want to continue teaching but it an online job or if you want to do something a little different like make money freelance writing by the pool, there are lots of summer jobs teachers can do to make extra money.
+Whether you want to continue teaching or if you want to do something a little different, there are lots of summer jobs teachers can do to make extra money.